moondancerrr/SingleCell-Pipeline/README.md

-# Quality Control and Doublet Detection for Single-Cell Data
+# Quality Control and Doublet Detection for Single-Cell Data, Normalization, and Feature Selection for Single-Cell Data

-This project provides a Snakemake workflow for performing quality control including filtering low quality cells, correction of ambient RNA, and doublet detection on single-cell RNA sequencing data.
-The workflow utilizes Python, R, and several bioinformatics tools to preprocess and clean single-cell data, leveraging [SoupX](https://github.com/constantAmateur/SoupX) and [scDblFinder](https://github.com/plger/scDblFinder) for contamination correction and doublet detection.
+This project provides a Snakemake workflow for performing quality control, normalization, and feature selection on single-cell RNA sequencing data.
+The workflow includes steps for filtering low-quality cells, correcting ambient RNA contamination, detecting doublets, normalizing data, and selecting highly variable features.
+It leverages Python, R, and several bioinformatics tools, including [SoupX](https://github.com/constantAmateur/SoupX) and [scDblFinder](https://github.com/plger/scDblFinder) for contamination correction and doublet detection.

 ## Requirements